ahdinosaur/cv.mikey.nz/README.md

 July 2014 to present

 - every week, host a safe space for creatives to gather, show, converse, and jam
-- starting with Winter 2018, every quarter, host a public expo that is half art exhibition and half live performances.
+- starting with Winter 2018, every quarter, host a public expo that is half art exhibition and half live performances
 - provide a point of introduction for newbies who want to join
-- manage the vibe, promote friendly behavior and be ready for unsafe behavior
+- manage the vibe, promote friendly behavior, and be ready for unsafe behavior
 - support others with their projects, whether improvisational music, live-coded visuals, reactive lights, singing, drawing, dancing, crochet, reading, sewing, conversing, etc

 ## Prior Work